Celery Juice during Pregnancy: Is it safe?

 If you do decide to consume home-juiced celery during pregnancy, ensure the celery has been carefully washed prior to juicing it.

-Eating whole celery during pregnancy is perfectly safe.
+Eating whole celery during pregnancy is perfectly safe and has health benefits.
 Increasing your vegetable intake can help increase micronutrients, prevent constipation, and also plays a role in fetal and infant growth (2).